MultyXu/DCIST-2025-SceneGraphLab/README.md

 ### Feedback

-Please consider filling out the short survey (available in lab) and/or chatting with us during the lab session!
+Please consider chatting with us during the lab session if you have any feedback about `spark_dsg`!